kjepo/lisp/README.md

 # Primitives

 - The primitive `(file)` returns a list with the current line number and current file name being parsed.
+- The primitive `(exit)` returns to the top-level loop.